AddressToshima-ku, Ikebukuro 2-36-8 TokyoSee nearby area

 Lonely Planet review

-Easily one of the best budget ryokan in Tokyo, this convivial inn provides a welcoming base for travellers discovering the city.
-Fragrant tatami rooms are small but not cramped, and the large, wood-floored lounge area is a comfortable place to meet fellow travellers over green tea.
+Easily one of the best budget ryokan in Tokyo, this convivial inn has tatami rooms of various sizes and a Japanese-style lounge area that's conducive to meeting other travellers.
 Clean showers and toilets are shared, and there’s a lovely Japanese cypress bath.
 Book well in advance.

 Our independent authors have visited Kimi Ryokan and selected this as one of our recommended accommodation in Lidabashi & Northwest Tokyo.